The Parole Process in Georgia

 The state’s prosecutors or district attorneys routinely provide information to the Board regarding cases.
 During the post-sentence investigation period conducted by parole investigators, the district attorney has the opportunity to provide information and his/her view of the case.

 In June of 2016, in order to ensure the Board has current information about the case, the Board implemented a second solicitation/notification to judges and district attorneys.
 Now six months prior to an offender becoming parole eligible, the Board sends a notification to the judge and district attorney requesting information about the case.
-Based on an agreement between the Board and the Prosecuting Attorneys’ Council of Georgia, this notification is made for the following offenses:
+Based on an agreement between the Board and the Prosecuting Attorneys’ Council of Georgia, this notification is made regarding convictions for the following offenses:

 Attempted Aggravated Child Molestation; Attempted Aggravated Sexual Battery; Attempted Aggravated Sodomy; Attempted Armed Robbery; Attempted Kidnapping; Pimping or Pandering a child under age 18; RICO Prohibited Activities; Trafficking Persons for Sexual Servitude; Aggravated Assault (with injury or weapon); Aggravated Assault on a Police Officer; Aggravated Assault with Intent to Murder, Rape or Rob; Aggravated Battery; Aggravated Battery on a Police Officer; Aggravated Stalking; Attempted Murder; Attempted Rape; Burglary of an occupied residence; Burglary of an unoccupied residence (committed on/after 10/21/13); Bus Hijacking; Child Molestation; Cruelty to Child First Degree; Enticing Child for Indecent Purposes; Feticide by Vehicle; Hijacking Motor Vehicle; Home Invasion 1st and 2nd Degree; Homicide by Vehicle while DUI or Habitual Violator; Incest; Involuntary Manslaughter; Robbery; Statutory Rape; VGCSA - Cocaine or Meth ( 400+ grams); VGCSA - Marijuana (10,000+ pounds); VGCSA - Opiates (28+ grams); Voluntary Manslaughter; Murder & Felony Murder; Kidnapping & Kidnapping with Bodily Injury; Aggravated Child Molestation; Aggravated Sexual Battery; Aggravated Sodomy; Armed Robbery; and Rape.

 Judges, district attorneys and registered victims also receive a 72-hour statutory notification that the offender is about to be paroled.
 The Board may receive information about the case during this period.
-(O.C.G.A. § section 42-9-47)
+(O.C.G.A. § 42-9-47)

 Work Release and Program Referral